-We absolutely love the 4th of July and all things red, white and blue!
-Backyard BBQ’s, family and friends and celebrating this wonderful country where we live!
-We are always on the hunt for fun and festive recipes to add to our 4th of July events.
+I absolutely love the 4th of July and all things red, white and blue!
+Backyard BBQ’s, family and friends and celebrating this wonderful country where I live!
+I’m always on the hunt for fun and festive recipes to add to our 4th of July events.
 These 4th of July parfaits are a perfect addition.
 Not only are they adorable, but they are beyond yummy!
 Seriously, cake layered with cheesecake mousse and topped with whip cream…yes please!

 4th of July Parfaits: